for law students

 How can I afford the Expected Family Contribution (EFC) amount?

 The EFC figure from your FAFSA will merely determine how much of the need-based federal student loans you are able to borrow.
 We do not expect you to write a check for this amount, and the reality is that most law students will use student loans to cover all or part of their EFC.

 Can I receive federal grants?

-The Federal Pell Grant is not available to students pursuing graduate degrees.
-It is only available at the undergraduate level.
+No. The Federal PELL Grant is not available to students pursuing graduate level degrees.

 Can I receive a scholarship from the school?